 Why this matters:

-Keeps behavior consistent across Gmail, Outlook, and the Fyxer dashboard
+Keeps behavior consistent across Gmail, Outlook, and the Fyxer Dashboard

 Allows drafts, follow-ups, search, and summaries to work reliably

-Prevents "where did my email go?" confusion
+Prevents "Where did my email go?" confusion

 You can: